Universal health care by country: Chile

 The treatment protocols and number of diseases included are evaluated every 3 years by the authorities.

 Colombia

-In 1993 a reform transformed the health care system in Colombia, trying to provide a better, sustainable, health care system and to reach every Colombian citizen.
+In 1993, a reform transformed the health care system in Colombia, trying to provide a better, sustainable, health care system and to reach every Colombian citizen.

-Peru

-On April 10, 2009, the Government of Peru published the Law on Health Insurance to enable all Peruvians to access quality health services, and contribute to regulating the financing and supervision of these services.
-The law enables all population to access diverse health services to prevent illnesses, and promote and rehabilitate people, under a Health Basic Plan (PEAS).

-On April 2, 2010, President Alan Garcia Perez signed a supreme ordinance approving the regulations for the framework law on Universal Health Insurance, which seeks to provide access to quality health care for all Peruvian citizens.

-Peru's Universal Health Insurance law aims to increase access to timely and quality health care services, emphasizes maternal and child health promotion, and provides the poor with protection from financial ruin due to illness.

-The regulation states that membership of the Universal Health Insurance (AUS for its Spanish acronym) is compulsory for the entire population living in the country.
-To that end, the Ministry of Health will approve, by supreme ordinance, the mechanisms leading to compulsory membership, as well as escalation and implementation.

 Suriname

 The National Basic Health Insurance Law, introduced in 2014, provides access to a basic package of primary, secondary, and tertiary care services for citizens.
 It repeals the Healthcare Tariffs Law from 2005.

 Oceania

 Australia and New Zealand both have universal health care.
 Hospitalisation is free for permanent residents in both nations.
 In addition, Australia grants primary care coverage, while in New Zealand general practice and prescriptions are subsidised only.